-Lectures: These examine art from 1968 to 1995 (with some anticipating this chronology and some extending beyond it) not as a general survey but instead by focussing on specific periods, regions, tendencies and figures.
-A series of themed lectures looking at, for example, feminism, land art and conceptualism, will run alongside single-artist lectures and those examining key strands in critical theory.
+Lectures: These examine art from 1968 to 1995 (with some anticipating this chronology and some extending beyond it) not as a general survey but instead by focusing on specific periods, regions, tendencies and figures.
+A series of themed lectures looking at, for example, performance, institutional critique and conceptualism, will run alongside single-artist lectures and those examining key strands in critical theory.
 These lectures, together with the related seminar series, provide students with the knowledge and skills with which to develop their own critical positions.

-Seminars: These are held approximately every week, sometimes more than once, typically with groups of 12-15.
+Seminars: These are held every week, often more than once, typically with groups of 12-15.
 Some seminars are intended to help students develop their understanding of the context in which artists of the period were working.
 Others are given over to discussions of critical theory written in the period under review.
-Another strand examines specific art world debates and concerns, for example, around institutional critique/engagement.
+Another strand examines specific art world debates and concerns, for example, around medium-specificity.

 Visits: The course has an object-based philosophy which holds that an understanding of art should always begin with a direct experience of specific art objects.
 In accordance with this emphasis, students visit London museums and galleries to study artworks in situ.
 These are conducted as seminars, not as guided tours.
-There are also visits to smaller arts organisations and a major art college.
+There are also visits to smaller arts organisations and a major London art college, to exchange knowledge with the next generation of artists.